Rapid Training of Hamiltonian Graph Networks using Random Features¶

 Background & Motivation¶

-Key Challenge: Although the physical inductive biases of GNNs (graph structure + Hamiltonian constraints) improve model quality, these structural constraints render gradient-based iterative optimization more difficult and time-consuming.
+Key Challenge: Although the physical inductive biases of GNNs (graph structure + Hamiltonian constraints) improve model quality, these structural constraints make gradient-based iterative optimization more difficult and time-consuming.
 A fundamental tension exists between accuracy and training efficiency.

 Method¶